 All children read daily in school from 1.30-2pm and in Year 1, at the start of each day.
-During this time there will be children reading silently, nose in a book,; guided reading groups; children reading ebooks on ipads; one to one reading with an adult and related group tasks.
+During this time there will be children reading silently, nose in a book; guided reading groups facilitated by an adult; children reading ebooks on ipads; one to one reading with an adult; or a teacher-led whole class reading session.
 We place a great emphasis on high quality literature for children, and staff pride themselves in keeping up with new titles hosting book groups for other schools.
 We spend hundreds of pounds each year on new titles, have carefully curated book corners in each class and a well-used library.

-Our approach is fully described in the policy below.
+Our approach is fully described in the policies below.

-Science may be central to a topic or sit discreetly outside.
-Children cover a range of early physics (e.g. forces) chemistry (e.g reversible and irreversible change) and biology (e.g. growing plants) topics through practical work, observation and problem solving.
+Children cover physics (e.g. forces) chemistry (e.g reversible and irreversible change) and biology (e.g. growing plants) through practical work, observation and problem solving.
 We place great emphasis on raising questions, practical work and discussion to develop skills of scientific enquiry, all of which can happen in our wonderful Science Lab.

 Our children use multimedia programmes such as Keynote, GarageBand and Popplet to enhance and present their learning across all subjects.
-These allow our children to produce a variety of outcomes for their topic work – slide shows, 3D art, movies, cartoon strips and paintings.
-Children are taught how to use these with a clear purpose e.g. to make a talking book of the Little Red Hen in Nursery or an animation of the water cycle in Year 5
+These allow our children to produce a variety of outcomes in other subjects – slide shows, 3D art, movies, cartoon strips and paintings.
+Children are taught how to use these with a clear purpose e.g. to make a talking book of the Little Red Hen in Nursery or an animation of the water cycle in Year 5.

-We have a suite of 45 laptops available for the children as well as 30 iPads which ensure computing is taught in a rich variety of ways!
+We have a suite of 45 laptops available for the children as well as 30 iPads which ensure equity of opportunity.

 We have a long established links with the Camden City Learning Centre.
 All classes visit two or three times a year to participate in working with new technology, new programmes or with hardware we are unable to offer, for example building and programming smart robots using Lego Mindstorms.

-History and geography are central to the curriculum at Eleanor Palmer as they are the focus of many of our termly topics when children are immersed in each of these subjects and come away with a secure knowledge base.
+History and geography are crucial to the curriculum at Eleanor Palmer as they are the focus of two of our three termly topics when children are immersed in each of these subjects and make links with key concepts from prior topics.

-We want children to know about the history of this country and the wider world and how events have influenced and still influence the world today.
-Through our topic based approach children learn about continuity, change, cause and consequence in history and apply this learning through posing questions, writing accurate accounts and narratives.
-Most written work comes from our humanities teaching, and links are made in twice-weekly assemblies when we regularly look at current affairs.
+At Eleanor Palmer, children learn about the history of this country and the wider world, and how events have influenced and still influence the world today.
+Children learn about continuity, change, cause and consequence in history and apply this learning through posing questions, writing accurate accounts and narratives.
+Much of our written work comes from our humanities teaching, and links are made in twice-weekly assemblies when we regularly look at current affairs.

 We approach history, like all subjects, with a critical mind, encouraging children to contrast and compare different accounts, identifying why there might be different interpretations of events.

 When the topic focus is geography, children develop awareness of where they live and how it is similar and different to the world beyond.
-We want our children to know key facts about this country and beyond and encourage them to learn the names of oceans, rivers, capital cities etc. Children spend a term each year finding out about a place (London, the Caribbean, the Amazon basin…) – its physical and human geography, culture, traditions and what it’s like to live there.
+They learn key facts about this country and beyond, for example, the names of oceans, rivers, and capital cities.
+Children spend a term each year finding out about one place (London, the Caribbean, the Amazon basin…) – its physical and human geography, culture, traditions and what it’s like to live there.
 Our many trips and school journeys incorporate geographical skills such as map work, looking at aerial photos and making comparative studies.

-Our aim is that all pupils understand the nature of religion and acquire an understanding of the beliefs, practices and strengths of all faiths, and make links between them – particularly those represented in our school.
+Our aim is that all pupils understand the nature of religion, acquire an understanding of the beliefs and practices of all faiths, and make links between them – particularly those represented in our school.
 Each year the children study one world religion in depth as well as working on aspects of social and moral education, and work around Rights.

 We have assemblies every day, sometimes as a whole school, sometimes as a ‘Key Stage’, and once a week as a class.
 This is a chance to come together as a school community, to learn about different faiths and festivals, to reflect on important ideas or to celebrate achievements.
 As a school we have a ‘determination’ which, to reflect our multicultural community, means that we are exempt from the national requirement to hold a daily act of Christian Collective Worship.
 Nonetheless, we cover all major events in the Christian year in our assemblies, as well as key celebrations for other faiths.

-We emphasize the aims and values of our school and seek to promote children’s spiritual, moral, social and cultural development.
+We emphasise the aims and values of our school and promote children’s spiritual, moral, social and cultural development.

 In addition to this general musicality, Laura leads on the teaching of strings supported by peripatetic teachers.
 We are very proud of our special Strings Programme, described by OfSTED as ‘unique and exceptional’.
-All pupils from Year 3 are given free tuition by specialists in the violin or cello, weekly as a group, and as a whole class once a term.
-All costs are met by the school which makes it possible for all the children to have access to this tuition that is often reserved for the privileged or for those judged to have a musical talent.
+All pupils receive free tuition on violin or cello in Year 3, 4 and 5.
+In Year 6 parents contribute a small fee for children who opt to continue lessons.
+These lessons makes it possible for all the children to have access to one to one tuition, regardless of background or starting points.

 Citizenship and Personal, Social and Health Education